ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ## Next Steps

-Once you’ve created your HEAL-compliant data dictionary, you’re ready to submit it to the Platform.
+Once you’ve created your HEAL-compliant data dictionary, you’re now ready to submit your data dictionary to the Platform.

+!!! ""

-Link to Submit a Data Dcitionary.
+    <p align="center">[How to Submit a Data Dictionary](./vlmd_submission.md){ .md-button }</p>

 If you have need any help generating a HEAL-compliant data dictionary with the VMLD Tool, or have a general inquiry, please contact us at [heal-support@datacommons.io](mailto:heal-support@datacommons.io)